phil88530/Simple-Email-Subscription/readme.txt

 3. what plugin looks like in widget demo3.png

 == Changelog ==
+= 1.5 =
+* Added a successful message on the widget for subscription

 = 1.4 =
 * Further bug fix for404 issues when My blog is installed in a subdirectory of webroot
 * Ensures unsubscription widget not show up after user unsubscrbe